0bo084/voltmeter/README.md

 1. Linux OS
 2. [CMake](https://cmake.org) and standart c++ developer's compiler (gcc and others)
 3. [Qt5](https://www.qt.io) library
+4. Optionaly [Catch2](https://github.com/catchorg/Catch2) to build tests

 ## Build
+By default the tests is excluded from the build.
+Set BUILD_TESTS to ON if you whant to build tests.

 ```ch
 git clone https://github.com/0bo084/voltmeter